 Bobrikovo (Gold & Silver)

 Bobrikovo gold and silver project contains 3.3 million ounces of gold and 16.3 million ounces of silver in JORC compliant resource.
 To read more about the Bobrikovo Project please go to the Bobrikovo page by clicking on this link.
 The project is located in the Lugansk province in Eastern Ukraine.
 Bobrikovo has been mining and stockpiling oxide ore on a campaign basis and has commenced the development of the processing plant and other mine infrastructure.
 It is planned to develop the oxide and transition zones of the deposit as a simple open cut mine.
 Development of the fresh rock zone is anticipated to use a low-cost sub level caving method.
-Mine output is planned to be processed into concentrate using low-cost gravity-based plant.
-The concentrate is most likely to be processed on site to produce doré bars.
+Once the plant has been constructed, part of the mine output is planned to be processed into concentrate using low-cost gravity-based plant.

 Korab's Winchester magnesite deposit is one of the best located magnesium deposits in the world with ~17 million tonnes of JORC Code compliant resource @ 91% MgCO3.
 Winchester is located just 75 km south of the port of Darwin.
 Project is serviced by excelled infrastructure including, rail, sealed highway, gas pipeline, high voltage power and potable water.
 Magnesium is stronger than steel yet lighter than aluminum.
 It is widely used in aerospace and military applications, steel making, super conducting materials, automotive sector and building and construction.
-Korab is seeking expressions of interest from potential buyers or joint venture partners to develop the deposit as direct shipping magnesite ore or magnesium oxide supplier.
-Winchester deposit ...
+Korab is reviewing a proposal to develop the deposit as a direct shipping ore operation.

 Korab Group Annual Report 2013

 RECENT ASX ANNOUNCEMENTS